Chef of Antarctica

-Chef of Antarctica is a South Korean variety program that airs on MBC and starts aired on November 17, 2025. at 22:50 (KST).
-It starred Baek Jong-won, Chae Jong-hyeop, Im Soo-hyang and Suho.
+Chef of Antarctica is a South Korean variety program that airs on MBC from November 17, 2025 till December 22, 2025. at 22:50 (KST).
+It stars Baek Jong-won, Chae Jong-hyeop, Im Soo-hyang and Suho.

-The show will follows Baek Jong-won and his team on their trip to Antarctica to cook foods for the researchers crew, who were stationed at the King Sejong Station with limited electricity and food supplies, in order to help them survive for a year every winter.
+The show follows Baek Jong-won and his team on their trip to Antarctica to cook food for the South Korean crew stationed at King Sejong Station with limited electricity and food supplies, which are only restocked once a year.
+Each episode is split into two parts with the exception of the final episode.

-It is Baek Jong-won's first variety show program comeback in 6 months since his hiatus from broadcasting activities due to a series of controversies on his "The Born Korea" Company.
+It is Baek Jong-won's first variety show program comeback in 6 months since his hiatus from broadcasting activities due to a series of controversies with his company, The Born Korea.

 Overview

-PD Hwang Soon-kyu revealed on the interview that The show was already finished filming in November 2025 and was supposed to be broadcast in April 2025, but the original airing date for the broadcast was postponed and moved to May 2025 but also was postponed and later moved the broadcast to November 2025, due to Presidential election, external circumstances, and the controversy surrounding Baek Jong-won and his company, which the production staff of the show stated that they already aware of the situation and took the matter seriously and had serious discussions about the program’s message and direction., with PD Hwang Soon-kyu stated that the show is not centered on its cast.
+PD Hwang Soon-kyu revealed in an interview that the show had finished filming in November 2024 and was supposed to be broadcast in April 2025, but the original airing date for the broadcast was postponed and moved to May 2025.
+However, it was postponed again and later moved to November 2025 due to the presidential election, external circumstances, and the controversy surrounding Baek Jong-won and his company, which the production staff of the show stated that they already aware of the situation and took the matter seriously and had serious discussions about the program’s message and direction, with PD Hwang Soon-kyu stating that the show is not centered on its cast.